lipanski/dogi/README.md

-**Dogi** helps you deploy your pet projects using Docker, Git, Caddy and SSH.
+**Dogi** helps you deploy your pet projects using Docker, Git, Traefik and SSH.

 Get the code at <https://github.com/lipanski/dogi>.